drasbaek/SafeTuber/README.md

 8. [Discussion & Limitations](#discussion)

 ## Description & Motivation <a name="description"></a>
-This repository forms the solution to self-chosen assignment 5 by Anton Drasbæk Schiønning (202008161) in the course "Language Analytics" at Aarhus University. <br>
+This repository forms the solution to self-chosen assignment 5 by *Anton Drasbæk Schiønning (202008161)* in the course "Language Analytics" at Aarhus University. <br>

-The **SafeTuber** pipeline is a tool that quantifies the amount of toxic speech used by the top YouTubers.
-It utilizes and combines multiple [Huggingface pipelines](https://huggingface.co/docs/transformers/main_classes/pipelines) in the process of going from speech to text to classification of toxicity levels.
-Based on a ranking of the most popular YouTube channels by [HypeAuditor](https://hypeauditor.com/top-youtube-all-united-states/), we have applied the pipeline to a curated list of 100 of the most watched YouTube channels in the United States that are not music artists (e.g. Justin Bieber) or mainstream company channels (e.g. Netflix).
+The **SafeTuber** pipeline is an innovative tool designed to quantify the extent of toxic speech used by top YouTubers.
+It leverages multiple [Huggingface pipelines](https://huggingface.co/docs/transformers/main_classes/pipelines) to transform speech to text and classify toxicity levels.
+Based on a ranking of the most popular YouTube channels by [HypeAuditor](https://hypeauditor.com/top-youtube-all-united-states/), I have used the pipeline on a curated top 100 list of the most watched YouTube channels in the United States that are not music artists (e.g. Justin Bieber) or mainstream company channels (e.g. Netflix).

-The motivation behind this project is to provide a tool which may bridge the generational gap in understanding internet culture.
-Whereas children spend many hours consuming content on YouTube, it may be a cumbersome task for parents, who did not grown up online, to assess which content creators are child-friendly and who are not.
-The **SafeTuber** analysis of 100 channels, as well as a tool for analyzing any other provided channel, can help guide parents in this tough process.
+The motivation behind this project is to bridge the generational gap in understanding internet culture.
+With children spending significant amounts of time consuming YouTube content, parents who didn't grow up with the internet often struggle to assess which content creators are child-friendly and which are not.
+The **SafeTuber** analysis of 100 channels, along with the ability to analyze any provided channel, serves as a valuable tool to assist parents in navigating this challenging process.

 **DISCLAIMER**: *The pipeline worked as of May 31st, 2023.
 As it is sensitive to changes in YouTube's API, certain functions may break over time, relying on updates from the Python package [`yt_dlp`](https://github.com/yt-dlp/yt-dlp).
 Bugs will most likely pertain to `get_channel_vids()` and `download_wav()` functions in `transcriber.py`*.